Patsy Kelly: Personal life

-"big dyke" but forbade him to publish that information until her career was over; it was published in 1994.
-She had obscurely hinted at her sexual orientation during the 1930s, when she revealed to Motion Picture magazine she had been sharing an apartment with actress Wilma Cox for several years with no intention of getting married, but she never publicly claimed to be a lesbian, which in those days would have resulted in great social and professional criticism.
+"big dyke", but forbade him to publish that information until her career was over; it was published in 1994.
+She had obscurely hinted at her sexual orientation during the 1930s, when she revealed to Motion Picture that she had been sharing an apartment with actress Wilma Cox for several years with no intention of getting married, but she never publicly claimed to be a lesbian, which in those days would have resulted in great social and professional criticism.
 She later confirmed that she had an affair with Tallulah Bankhead when she worked as her personal assistant.

-It was once reported that she was at one time temporarily engaged to a serviceman named Otto Malde in 1942, but the marriage never materialized.
+Reportedly, she was at one time temporarily engaged to a serviceman named Otto Malde in 1942, but the marriage never materialized.
 "It doesn't matter to me whether you are a private, sergeant, or lieutenant," she told the press, "but I guess we'll just have to wait."

-Kelly loved food and eventually learned how to cook well.
-She said, "I will go out of my way anytime to get a shrimp cocktail."
-As far as desserts, she enjoyed apple and lemon pie, gelatins, ice cream, and peach shortcake, which she had a special recipe for.
-"I am mad about bread.
-I especially like hot biscuits and out on the Coast we have a southern cook who can make more kinds of hot breads than I ever knew existed.
-And in the morning, I like coffee cake and crumb cake, especially if they are homemade."
-She was known to have an affinity for sauces.
-She was also fond of mashed potatoes.
-"Mash them; and if I were a man, I'd marry you any time."
-On Sundays, she would entertain guests and serve chicken, turkey or roast beef.
-She was also wild about sweet potatoes topped with marshmallows.
-"They taste like a million dollars," proclaimed Kelly.
-"Steak I like in any way," she added, "and I like string beans, either creamed or just with butter, mashed turnips, orange squash, and creamed spinach.
-And if you want to make me divinely happy, give me spareribs and cabbage."